sorrymint/ihcc-csd/src/content/2025-2026/Oct1.md

 Time: ?

-Everyone that is NOT going to TAI needs to help with the can drive.
+Everyone NOT going to TAI needs to help with the can drive.
-Students are encourage to being cans to this.
+Students are encouraged to being cans to this.
-If you don't have cans at home go find some.
+If you don't have cans at home, go find some.

-> ⚠️ If we don't make money during this event we will have to sell cookies.
+> ⚠️ If we don't make money during this event, we will have to sell cookies.

 ### Oct 8th: TAI - We Write Code

-Just a reminder that TAI event is Oct 8th.
+Just a reminder that the TAI event is Oct 8th.
 Only those that signed up can go.
-Luke or Jarret will send out meeting time and place soon™.
+Luke or Jarret will send out a meeting time and place soon™.

 ### Oct 29th Game Night